naveenragur/ML4SicilyTsunami/README.md

 # Tsunami Onshore Hazard Prediction using Machine Learning

 This Git project tracks the work related to the use of machine learning (ML) for tsunami onshore hazard prediction.
-The goal is to develop a surrogate model that can be linked with a regional offshore tsunami model, using offshore wave amplitude as a timeseries input.
+The goal is to develop a surrogate model that can be linked with a regional offshore tsunami model, using offshore wave amplitude as a time-series input.
 We introduce a novel form of training such emulators with pretraining and fine-tuning.

 <img src="/resources/plots/P1b.png" alt="Model Training Approach" height="400">
 <img src="/resources/plots/EDArch.png" alt="Model Training Approach" height="400">